Introduction to M365 Group

 • Shared calendar

-• SharePoint document library
+• SharePoint document library (File Storage)

-• OneNote notebook
+• OneNote notebook (Note Taking)

-• Planner for task management
+• Planner for task management (Project Management)

-• Microsoft Teams integration (optional)
+• Microsoft Teams integration (Chat)

 🛠️ What Is It Used For?